 Collusion is an agreement by two or more people to commit an act of academic dishonesty.
 The College will not attempt to distinguish between students who cheat or plagiarize and those who assist in such actions.
 A student who assists another in the act of cheating or plagiarism is subject to disciplinary action for violation of academic integrity.

-Submission of False Information includes false testimony, names, and addresses, as related to the admission process, readmission, assessment testing, and academic and Enrollment Services appeals or petitions.
+Submission of False Information includes false testimony, names, and addresses, as related to the admission process, readmission, assessment testing, and academic and One Stop appeals or petitions.

 Academic Integrity Due Process Steps: